 This brief provides key data on the South and the current status of health and health coverage in the South to provide greater insight into the health needs in the region and the potential coverage gains that may be achieved through the ACA.
 It includes data on the uninsured, Medicaid expansion and eligibility for coverage.

 This state report explains how the ACA expands coverage in South Carolina, including a breakdown of how many uninsured people are eligible for Medicaid, how many are eligible for financial assistance to help them buy private insurance in the new Marketplace and how many will not receive any financial assistance at all.
 The report also details, in specific dollar figures, the income levels at which people in South Carolina are eligible for Medicaid or financial assistance in the Marketplace.
 For states not expanding Medicaid, the report quantifies how many uninsured people fall into the “coverage gap,” meaning they will be ineligible for financial assistance in the Marketplace or for Medicaid in their state despite having an income below the federal poverty level.

 Using Data and Technology to Drive Process Improvement in Medicaid and CHIP: Lessons From South Carolina

 In the past year, there has been a notable trend of states increasingly utilizing data and technology to modernize, streamline, and gain efficiencies in their Medicaid and CHIP programs.
 The expanded use of data and technology is not only helping states deal with current budget pressures and decreased administrative resources,…

-Updated as of December 10, 2012 Establishing the Exchange On November 15, 2012, Governor Nikki Haley (R) informed federal officials South Carolina would default to a federally-operated health insurance exchange.1 This decision was largely based on findings from the South Carolina Health Planning Committee which had concluded the state cannot implement…
+Final update made on December 10, 2012 (no further updates will be made) Establishing the Exchange On November 15, 2012, Governor Nikki Haley (R) informed federal officials South Carolina would default to a federally-operated health insurance exchange.1 This decision was largely based on findings from the South Carolina Health Planning Committee…